Social Media and Reality

 You see, this is not to say that using Instagram or any social networking site is bad, but to remind us that social media and reality are two different things.
 And we shouldn't forget that.

 I know some people are already aware of this and are probably mindful when it comes to using social media, but not everyone is, which is why I'm trying to shed light on the topic (social media is making teen girls depressed).
 Hopefully, I am able to get my point across.
 When you feel as if everyone is "getting ahead" and you aren't, remember to look beyond the images and keep in mind that we all move at different paces.
 There is no need to compare your life to someone else's.
-Find inspiration online instead of checking out who's making progress, and don't forget that time is precious; avoid getting too preoccupied with social media unless it's a source of income.
+Find inspiration online instead of checking out who's making progress, and don't forget that time is precious.
+Avoid getting too preoccupied with social media unless it's a source of income or a space for personal expression.

-Again, the use of IG or any social media platform isn't bad, we just have to use it moderately and consciously so that we do not deviate from reality.
-Enjoy the fun that comes with it, but don't get too fixated on it.
-Focus on the real things that matter and enjoy life on a whole new level. ♥ Our relationship with our actual friends should matter more than our followers.
+Social media and reality are two different things.
+Our relationship with our actual friends should matter more than our followers.
 Our relationship with our loving partners should matter more than our cute photos.
 Our wonderful experiences should count more than our cool pics, and our life goals should definitely be better than our feed goals.
 Again, unless your work requires you to be on social media, or it's a source of income, it's best to reduce the amount of time you spend on social media.
 Less scrolling, more living =)